 Established by the Mary Hill Davis Offering for Texas Missions, the Small Church Loan fund provides construction loans of up to \$25,000 for congregations with a worship attendance of 100 people or less, annual church income of \$100,000 or less and for a construction project of \$200,000 or less.
 The loan has a 10-year term at 6 percent interest.
-Loans are provided to churches that are affiliated with the BGCT.
-Contact our Church Architecture office for details.
+Loans are provided to churches that are affiliated with the Baptist General Convention of Texas.
+Contact our architecture office for details.